Home

 To others, VG- might be a VG+ or EX even, but that's not proper grading.
 Reggae dealers using VG- instead of VG+ as they actually are misleading, although once buyers learn what a seller gives for the grade, they'll adjust their perceptions.
 If you think our NM is EX then that's not bad, but a minor mismatch.
 If you think our VG+ is VG- then you've not read how we decide on VG+ properly.

-Very Minor/Mild Warp...
 This is a record with a very light storage warp or a very light edge warp that will play on any turntable, you'll likely only see it when playing it or looking very closely.
 No problem at all to play & it'll be a bit cheaper

-Minor/Mild Warp...
 This is the usual minor level of warp to be found.
 Many sellers will not even note this!
 It covers a small edge warp or a slow storage warp, no sharp arm movement, but the arm will be seen to rise and fall in a non-worrying way.
 Music will not sound distorted, ie piano notes won't sound seasick & both sides have been checked to see it's OK.
 Buy with confidence if you can accept a minor imperfection at a bargain price.

-Warp Plays OK...
 This is a more obvious warp, such as an edge crinkle or more obvious curve from bad storage.
 We have checked to play fine both sides & it will play through fine on a quality player.
 It may not play properly on cheaper players, so buy with caution, ie it'll not be a safe record to DJ with unless you use a decent deck.
 It may not play properly if you use a exotic cartridge that sits very low or if your turntable is not set up properly or you're using a cheapo plastic turntable, records like this are not for you!
 This sort of warp may look less than nice, but as we found it plays fine both sides possibly with a little music distortion, so it's worth listing if of note.
-Anything lower than playing OK both sides won't be listed, unless a label piece, such as a frazzled Stones Demo still has a value to frame it.
+Anything lower than playing OK both sides won't be listed, unless a label piece, such as a frazzled Stones Demo we had still has a value to frame it.